Tiffany Henyard

 29/03/2026

-Tiffany Henyard announced her political comeback by running as the lone Republican candidate for Fulton County Commission District 5 in South Fulton County, Georgia.
+Tiffany Henyard announced a political comeback by running as the lone Republican candidate for Fulton County Commission District 5 in South Fulton County, Georgia.
 She faces four Democratic opponents in the race.
-This move follows her defeats in Illinois elections amid ongoing corruption investigations and controversies from her prior roles as Mayor of Dolton and Thornton Township Supervisor.
+The move comes after her losses in Illinois elections and follows years of controversy surrounding her earlier roles in Dolton and Thornton Township.

 2025

 Henyard lost her re-election bid for Thornton Township Supervisor to Illinois State Senator Napoleon Harris.
-A Cook County judge dismissed her lawsuit contesting Harris's Democratic nomination, barring her name from the ballot though write-ins remained an option.
-She was also ordered to pay $10,000 in a civil case where her former landlord accused her and her ex-boyfriend of unpaid rent during her mayoral tenure.
+A Cook County judge also dismissed her lawsuit challenging Harris's Democratic nomination, which kept her off the ballot for that race.
+In a separate civil case, she was ordered to pay $10,000 after her former landlord accused her and her ex-boyfriend of unpaid rent.

 01/2025

-Henyard was involved in a chaotic physical brawl at a Thornton Township Board of Trustees meeting after activist Jedidiah Brown criticized her and called for administrative leave for her allies and boyfriend Kamal Woods.
-Henyard jumped into the altercation, was knocked to the ground, lost her wig and a shoe, while tables were flipped and televisions damaged; no arrests were made.
+Henyard was involved in a physical confrontation at a Thornton Township Board of Trustees meeting after activist Jedidiah Brown criticized her and her allies.
+The altercation escalated with table flipping and damaged equipment, and Henyard was knocked to the ground during the disturbance.

 Do you like Tiffany Henyard?